 Latency is the time between when the camera captures the video until it is played back on another device.
 For internet streaming applications, latency is added by all the components in the streaming workflow: the camera/encoder, upstream network, streaming server, downstream network, and video player on the viewer side.

 Latency is not a problem for every online live streaming application.
 Think about the last live concert you watched on TV.
 Would it have really made a difference if there was a one-minute delay?
 On the other hand, the following are examples of use cases where timing is critical—even a matter of life and death.

-Limelight offers a number of latency-reduction capabilities, including Flash, small-chunk streaming for HLS/DASH and Limelight Realtime Streaming.
+Limelight offers a number of latency-reduction capabilities, including Flash, small-chunk streaming for HLS/DASH and soon, a realtime streaming solution..
 You can pick the one that best suits your use case.